pythonic-emacs/blacken/README.md

 - `blacken-skip-string-normalization` Don't normalize string quotes or prefixes.
 - `blacken-fast-unsafe` Skips temporary sanity checks.
 - `blacken-line-length` Max line length enforced by blacken.

+## license

+`blacken.el` is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

+SPDX-License-Identifier: GPL-3.0-or-later